Is Working Out Braless Bad For You?

-You rush into your gym changing room minutes before your workout class starts.
-As you scramble to get ready, you realise that in your haste, you completely forgot to pack one of the most essential items: a sports bra.
-Your options are to turn around and get hit with a cancellation fee, or try to get through a workout braless.
+You rush into your gym locker room mere minutes before your bootcamp workout class starts.
+As you scramble to get ready, you realize that in your haste, you completely forgot to pack one of the most essential items for a workout: a sports bra.
+Your options are to turn around and get hit with a cancelation fee, or try to get through a workout braless.

 Advertisement